Sue9104/web-manual/getting-started/workflow.md

 - Create a project: specify a source and target languages, deadline, priority, visibility and description, and designate project members (translator, reviewer and guest).

-- Upload database files: only support tab-delimited or comma-delimited text file and max file size 10Mb.
+- Upload database files: only support csv (.csv) or single-page spreadsheet (.xls or .xlsx) from Microsoft Excel and max file size 10MB.

 - Assign entries to translator.